cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * **Patients benefit from learning Leech's (1983) six maxims of politeness**: tact, generosity, approbation, modesty, agreement, and sympathy.
 * Patients can create experiences of others manifesting these verbal qualities toward them in imagination.

-### The ninth step entails enhancing verbal contingency communication and dialogue.
-Patients with insecure attachment need to see directly and frequently

 **Step 9: Enhancing Verbal Contingency Communication and Dialogue**